How to Become a Nurse Anesthetist

 The demand for CRNAs has never been higher.
 The U.S. Bureau of Labor Statistics (BLS) projects CRNA jobs to grow by 12% between 2021 and 2031, which is much faster than the 6% expected increase for all registered nurses.

 Explore this guide to learn how to become a CRNA and what to expect working in this challenging field.

 What Is a Nurse Anesthetist?

-CRNAs are advanced practice registered nurses (APRNs) trained in anesthesia and pain relief.
+CRNAs are APRNs trained in anesthesia and pain relief.
 As APRNs, they can determine anesthesia and pain relief needs, administer anesthesia, and prescribe pain medications, including controlled substances.

 Nurse anesthetists work in hospitals, surgical centers, clinics, and private practices.
 In some settings, especially clinics and rural healthcare facilities, they may act as the only anesthesia specialist, while in settings like hospitals they typically work with physician anesthesiologists.

 This guide describes nurse anesthetist education, credentialing, and work in detail, while our nurse anesthetist career overview offers a broader picture of the profession.

 It takes 7-10 years of education and training to become a nurse anesthetist, depending on the licensing and certification requirements mandated by the board of nursing in the state where you intend to practice.